zmcartor/homestead-guide/source/ethereum-clients/cpp-ethereum/what-are-the-modules.rst

 What are the primary executables?
 ================================================================================

-- **eth** A command-line Expanse full-node that can be controlled via RPC.
+- **exp** A command-line Expanse full-node that can be controlled via RPC.
 - **mix** An IDE for contract and user interface development, testing and deployment to the blockchain.
 - **solc**  The solidity command line compiler
 - **lllc** The LLL command-line compiler.